Sustainability Pages

 The management of suppliers is important for CIB Bank, and covers all activities needed to register and monitor suppliers, and to analyse and assess them based on technical, financial, commercial, environmental and social sustainability factors as well as on organisational considerations and reputational risks, and in terms of how good a fit they are in light of our specific needs.

-In addition to the rules regarding ethical behaviour, contracts concluded with all our suppliers now include paragraphs related to GDPR and anti-corruption, in compliance with our internal policies and the external regulations.
+In addition to the rules regarding ethical behaviour, contracts concluded with all the suppliers of the Bank now include paragraphs related to GDPR and anti-corruption, in compliance with the internal policies and the external regulations.

 - respect for the rights of suppliers (in particular the right to health, safety and non-discrimination);